Dandrvms/Hello-Widget/README.md

 mvn javafx:run
 ```

-This branch is as standalone widget and is not configured as a Phoebus plugin.
+This branch is a standalone widget and is not configured as a Phoebus plugin.
 Use the 'phoebus' branch instead.